 Chop your spinach into 2-inch-long pieces.

-Thoroughly wash your spinach at least 4-5 times to remove any dirt.
-The water should run green but clear.
+In a large bowl, wash your spinach at least 4-5 times in cold running water to remove a lot of dirt.
+The water should run green but clear at the bottom of the bowl.
 Strain the water.

 In a medium size pot filled with water, add salt, and bring to a boil.
 Blanch spinach for no more than 30 seconds.

 Quickly strain the spinach and rinse with cold water until the spinach is cold to touch.